Understanding tRPC using Next.js

 tRPC stands for TypeScript Remote Procedure Call, which provides end-to-end type safety for your API endpoints.

-Create a new brand new Next.js app using the following command.
-And make sure to use the pages
+Create a new Next.js app using the following command.
+Make sure to use the *pages* directory instead of *app*.

 npx create-next-app@latest